aldolo69/oqtadrive/README.md

 ## Caveats & Current Limitations

 - Drive offset detection is only available for the *QL*, but may not always work reliably.
 It's possible to set a fixed value, i.e. `2` if the two internal drives on the *QL* are present.
 Have a look at the top of `oqtadrive.ino`.
 I haven't tried yet to bypass the internal drives on a *QL*, so I'd love to hear how that goes.
 For the *Spectrum* the offset defaults to `0`.
 If you want to use an actual *Microdrive* between *Interface 1* and the adapter, you need to set that.

-- The daemon currently keeps the cartridges in RAM only.
-If it is stopped, any changed cartridges that have not been saved yet will be lost.
-I'm planning to implement automatic persistence to disk later on.

 - I haven't done a lot of testing yet.